dive2Pro/roam-tabs/README.md

 ## Open Page In a New Tab

-You can open the switch palette by pressing Ctrl or the Meta key and clicking the link (page or block reference).
-This will open a new tab.
+You can open a new tab by pressing Ctrl or the Meta key and clicking the link (page or block reference).

 You can enable the "Auto" mode, after which just **clicking** will open a tab (if the page tab exists, it will focus on that tab).